bjackman/locali-ci/README.md

 Bugs (high to low priority):

+ - BLOCKER: Aside from generally being crappy and needing to be rewritten to do the terminal commands properly (e.g. at present it fundamentally doesn't work if the output buffer has more lines than your terminal) (this probably means using Ratatui), there's some dumb bug in the terminal UI logic that means it leaks lines.
+ - Sometimes when I've run this thing overnight, the next day I noticed that it was no longer updating the terminal UI.
+It still seems to actually be running the tests.
+I suspect some task somewhere is panicking, and I haven't done the error handling properly to cause this to feed back to crashing the main thread.
+I didn't think of this possibility before overwriting the logs that would have had the panic details in there, so I'll just have to wait and see until it happens again.
  - Tests don't work on my work computer.
 I think this is because I made false assumptions abuot the conditions for Git commit hashes to be deterministic.
  - `should_not_cache` test is flaky; occasionally the detector triggers that